JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 `const str1 = "5";
 console.log(str1.padStart(2, "0"));
 // Expected output: "05"`
 - You can do this on numbers too, but obviously would have to use the String() to convert it.

+- The `.split()` method divides a string into substrings based on a specified separator.
+It then returns these substrings as elements of an array.

 <strong>Advanced Functions</strong>
 - Javascript does not have 'passing by reference', only 'passing by value' - unlike C++.